robertmartin8/MachineLearningStocks/README.md

 python current_data.py
 ```

 The script will then begin downloading the HTML into the `forward/` folder within your working directory, before parsing this data and outputting the file `forward_sample.csv`.
+You might see a few miscellaneous errors for certain tickers (e.g 'Exceeded 30 redirects.'), but this is to be expected.

 ## Stock prediction